-Recent estimates suggest that 1 out of every 10 Canadians may experience an event sufficiently traumatic enough to result in a diagnosis of Posttraumatic Stress Disorder (PTSD).
+Recent estimates suggest that one out of every 10 Canadians may experience an event traumatic enough to result in a diagnosis of Posttraumatic Stress Disorder (PTSD).
 While we know that one must experience a traumatic event for PTSD to develop, traumatic events do not always result in this diagnosis.
 In short, one can be traumatized without developing PTSD; however, it is a common experience for PTSD to occur after a traumatic event.

 After a traumatic event occurs, the majority of people will experience some combination of the following:

 - Trouble sleeping

 - Not wanting to think about, or talk about what happened